herbou/herbou/README.md

 ### Hi there, I'm Hamza 👋

-## I'm a game developer and a graphic designer
-## I love drawing and arts in general 💕
+## I'm a game developer and a graphic designer. love drawing and arts in general 💕

 ### Connect with me: